PS Adelaide

-PS Adelaide is the second oldest wooden hulled paddle steamer still operating anywhere in the world.
-Hjejlen from Denmark is older and have sailed since 1861 It is now moored at the Echuca Wharf and used for special occasions.
+PS Adelaide is the oldest wooden hulled paddle steamer still operating anywhere in the world.
+(Hjejlen from Denmark is older and has sailed since 1861.
+It is the world's oldest original coal-fired paddle steamer).
+It is now moored at the Echuca Wharf and used for special occasions.

 History

 Early life

 PS Adelaide was built by George Linklater at Echuca in 1866 for J.C.
 Grassey and Partners.
 It was used by the original owners to transport wool to Echuca from nearby sheep stations.
 It was also a part-time passenger boat, bringing the ladies into town to do their shopping.
 The Adelaide was purchased by the Murray River Sawmill Co in 1891 (from D Blair, at a cost of ten shillings per each of his 64 shares), and used as logging steamer.

 Capt.
 William Thompson served as skipper of the PS Adelaide from 1890 to 1912, prior to succession to foreman at the Murray River Sawmills.
 Capt.
-Charles 'Swan' Anderson (1871-1942) served as captain of the Adelaide from 1912 to 1939 (once captain of the PS Melbourne).
+Charles 'Swan' Anderson (1871–1942) served as captain of the Adelaide from 1912 to 1939 (once captain of the PS Melbourne).
 In 1938, it cost £9 10p to hire the vessel.
 Employees of the Murray River Sawmills were employed on board a steamer for a season of five to six months a year, and within the mill for the remainder of the year.